MarcosNicolau/almunecar/README.md

 > [!Warning]
 > This library is a work in progress

-Cryptography library in c that aims to have a very simple codebase easy to understand with an intuitive API.
-The goal of this library is not to be used at prod environments but provide implementations for the most basic crypto protocols in the simplest way for educational purposes.
+[Almunecar](https://en.wikipedia.org/wiki/Almu%C3%B1%C3%A9car) is a cryptography library written in C, designed with simplicity in mind.
+It features a simple straightforward codebase and an intuitive API, making it accessible and easy to understand.

+The primary goal of this library is not production use, but rather to provide clear and concise implementations of fundamental cryptographic protocols.
+It's an ideal resource for learning and exploring cryptographic concepts in a practical way.

 ### Libs